HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Pediatric Research Consortium

-The Philadelphia Pediatric Research Consortium (PeRC), the primary care practice-based research network at Children’s Hospital of Philadelphia, was established with funding from the Agency for Healthcare Research and Quality in September 2002.
-PeRC has assembled a talented group of epidemiologists, clinical informaticians, and administrators to organize and facilitate the clinical research projects that it agrees to undertake to improve the safety, quality, and health outcomes of pediatric care.
-PeRC’s early successes have resulted in an increasing demand for collaboration and access to the primary care network and data in the electronic health record system (EHR).
+The Pediatric Research Consortium (PeRC), the primary care practice-based research network at Children’s Hospital of Philadelphia, launched in 2002 with funding from the Agency for Healthcare Research and Quality.
+PeRC has assembled a talented group of epidemiologists and health services researchers, clinical informaticians, and administrators to organize and facilitate the clinical research projects that it agrees to undertake to improve the safety, quality, and health outcomes of pediatric care.
+PeRC’s consistent successes in supporting the completion of complex studies have resulted in an increasing demand for collaboration and access to the primary care network and data in the electronic health record system (EHR).